imichaelksmith/hashnode-articles/clepjg2jp000009l1gdap0j2s.md

 Gaming has become a popular pastime, and for PC gamers, having the right accessories can make all the difference in their gaming experience.

-In this blog post, we will explore the top 10 must-have PC accessories for gamers.
+In this blog post, we will explore the top 10 must-have PC accessories for gamers to keep up with [the rising trends in gaming](https://wetechies.hashnode.dev/the-latest-trends-in-esports-a-deep-dive-into-competitive-gaming).

 ### Mechanical Keyboard

 A mechanical keyboard is a must-have for any serious gamer.

-Unlike traditional keyboards, mechanical keyboards provide tactile feedback, making them more responsive and accurate.
+Unlike traditional keyboards, **mechanical keyboards** provide tactile feedback, making them more responsive and accurate.

 They also have a longer lifespan and are more durable.